 - Add oats, pecans, rice krispies cereal, and shredded coconut.
 Stir until just combined.

-- Place cookie dough balls 2 inches apart onto a parchment lined baking sheet.
-Bake for 8-10 minutes, or until lightly browned around edges.
+- Bake for about 9-12 minutes, or until lightly browned around edges and across the tops.
 Allow to cool for 5 minutes before removing to a wire rack to cool completely.